universe-builders/universe-builders.github.io/void-survivors/market-research.md

 There is a great opportunity for supplying games in the MMO genre, which is the main genre of Void Survivors.
 It is paired with three sub-genres which are undersupplied (Roguelite, Bullet-Heaven, Swarm-Defense), and one sub-genre that is oversupplied (Action).

 There is concern with action games being the third most popular genre on Steam as it may be hard to differentiate in that competitive market, especially when a lot of the game-loop of Void Survivors revolves around action.
-Action however is the largest market size of all the genre's of Void Survivors meaning the demand is high for the genre.
+Action however is the largest market size of all the genres of Void Survivors meaning the demand is high for the genre.

 Hack and slash, dungeon crawlers, and roguelikes all have a low average price compared to other genres (~$11.50).
-This may be an advantage as Void Survivors is a free-to-play game and players of these genre's expect to pay relatively low for those genres, but may be an indicator that players are willing to spend less and convert less into paying players.
+This may be an advantage as Void Survivors is a free-to-play game and players of these genres expect to pay relatively low for those genres, but may be an indicator that players are willing to spend less and convert less into paying players.

 ----